-When ICT equipment is deployed in its default state it can lead to an insecure operating environment that may allow an adversary to gain an initial foothold on networks.
+When ICT equipment is deployed in its default state it can lead to an insecure operating environment that may allow malicious actors to gain an initial foothold on networks.
 Many configuration settings exist within ICT equipment to allow them to be configured in a secure state in order to minimise this security risk.
-As such, the Australian Cyber Security Centre (ACSC) and vendors often produce hardening guidance to assist in hardening the configuration of ICT equipment.
-Note, however, in situations where ACSC and vendor hardening guidance conflicts, preference should be given to implementing ACSC hardening guidance.
+As such, the Australian Signals Directorate (ASD) and vendors often produce hardening guidance to assist in hardening the configuration of ICT equipment.
+Note, however, in situations where ASD and vendor hardening guidance conflicts, preference should generally be given to implementing ASD hardening guidance.

-Control: ISM-1858; Revision: 0; Updated: Jun-23; Applicability: All; Essential Eight: N/A ACSC and vendor hardening guidance for ICT equipment is implemented.
+Control: ISM-1858; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: N/A ICT equipment is hardened using ASD and vendor hardening guidance.

-ICT equipment register
+ICT equipment registers

-Developing, implementing, maintaining and regularly verifying a register of authorised ICT equipment can assist an organisation in tracking legitimate ICT equipment as well as determining whether unauthorised ICT equipment, such as workstations, servers and network devices, have been introduced into their organisation.
+Developing, implementing, maintaining and regularly verifying registers of authorised ICT equipment can assist an organisation in tracking legitimate ICT equipment as well as determining whether unauthorised ICT equipment, such as workstations, servers and network devices, have been introduced into their organisation.
+In doing so, an organisation may choose to split their ICT equipment register into two by focusing on whether ICT equipment is connected to their network or not.

-Control: ISM-0336; Revision: 7; Updated: Dec-22; Applicability: All; Essential Eight: N/A An ICT equipment register is developed, implemented, maintained and verified on a regular basis.
+Control: ISM-0336; Revision: 8; Updated: Sep-23; Applicability: All; Essential Eight: N/A A networked ICT equipment register is developed, implemented, maintained and verified on a regular basis.